Peach June Gold

 Flowers: Showy, fragrant pink blossoms that emerge in early spring (March) before the leaves.

 Fruit: Medium-to-large with golden-yellow skin and a significant red blush.
 The flesh is yellow, firm, and juicy.
-It is clingstone until fully ripe, at which point it becomes semi-freestone.

 Seeds: A single, hard, pitted stone at the center.
+This variety is a "clingstone" peach meaning the flesh sticks or the pit.

 Bark: Smooth and dark grey/brown with visible horizontal lenticels (pores) when young, becoming rougher and slightly furrowed with age.